techidaily/site-win11-tips/source/_posts/conquering-server-slips-for-smooth-ms-store-in-windows-os.md

  The Microsoft Store has a cache containing temporary, thumbnail, and log file data.
 A clogged-up cache with corrupted data can cause many MS Store issues.
 So, some users might need to reset (clear) that cache to fix the “server stumbled” error.

- You can clear that cache by entering the**WSreset.exe** command as outlined in method two within our guide on[how to reset the Microsoft Store](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .
+ You can clear that cache by entering the**WSreset.exe** command as outlined in method two within our guide on [how to reset the Microsoft Store](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .

 ![The wsreset command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/wsreset-command.jpg)